chef/chef-web-docs/chef_master/source/windows.rst

 .. end_tag

-Attributes
+Properties
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-.. tag resource_service_windows_attributes
+.. tag resource_service_windows_properties

 The windows_service resource has the following properties:

 ``binary_path_name``
    **Ruby Type:** String

-   **Required** The fully qualified path to the service binary file.
+   The fully qualified path to the service binary file.
 The path can also include arguments for an auto-start service.
+This is required for ':create' and ':configure' actions

    New in Chef Client 14.0.

-``display_name``
-   **Ruby Type:** String

-   The display name to be used by user interface programs to identify the service.
-This string has a maximum length of 256 characters.

-   New in Chef Client 14.0.

 ``delayed_start``
-   **Ruby Type:** Integer
+   **Ruby Type:** true, false | **Default Value:** ``false``

    Set the startup type to delayed start.
 This only applies if ``startup_type`` is ``:automatic``.